 If you have coverage through Nevada Health Link, you can feel safe knowing that we’ve got your back should anything go wrong.
 Many preventative health costs are covered with even the most basic of plans.
 If you don’t currently have coverage, you can learn more about how to apply for a Qualifying Life Event here.

 The fight against colon cancer is one that we can win, as long as we make it known what steps need to be taken to catch colon cancer early.
-And the first step, is to schedule a screening for yourself.
+And the first step, is to schedule a screening for yourself with your primary care doctor or through Nevada Cancer Coalition if you are uninsured.